 So, I’m putting together this blog about a week after Fall pollen season 2017 started, and backdating it.
 This isn’t ideal, but there isn’t much I can do about it since the pollen refuses to adhere to a set schedule.

 My car has been donated to Habitat for Humanity, and Shawn and I are going car-less.
-It takes two busses to get to Lassens (and two busses to get back home again).
-I love the busses!
+It takes two buses to get to Lassens (and two buses to get back home again).
+I love the buses!
 It is my understanding that the biggest annoyance about taking the bus is the part where you have to wait for the bus to arrive.
 I don’t mind waiting.

 Lassens has tons of gluten-free foods!
 Its a wonderland for people like me whose bodies refuse to properly digest gluten.
 We were able to pick up a bunch of foods that were safe for me to eat and that could be microwaved.
 Shawn was about to go on a business trip, and I would be on my own for a few days.

 Pollen season makes me exhausted and inhibits my ability to think clearly.
 I can manage to microwave food while in that state.